Civil Police of the Federal District

-The Civil Police of the Federal District is the investigative police force for the Federal District of Brazil, which contains the capital Brasilia.
+The Civil Police of the Federal District (Polícia Civil do Distrito Federal) is the investigative police force for the Federal District of Brazil, which contains the capital Brasilia.
 The Civil Police report to the Governor of the Federal District and is linked to the State Secretariat of Public Security.

 History

 In 1808, following the French invasion of European Portugal, the Portuguese Royal Family and Government transferred to Brazil and established Rio de Janeiro as the new capital of the Portuguese Empire.
 In Rio, the government established the General Intendency of the Police of the Court and of the State of Brazil, modelled after the similar body existing in Lisbon, as the central judiciary police organization.
 This organization was the forerunner of the Civil Police of Rio de Janeiro.

-In 1960, with the creation of the new capital in Brasilia, the government create the Civil Police of the Federal District, using officers from the Rio police.
+In 1960, with the creation of the new capital in Brasilia, the government created the Civil Police of the Federal District, using officers from the Rio police.